alreva/ets/README.md

 When doing that the TamperMonkey will suggest you to install the user script to your browser.
 You should confirm the installation.

-After doing that the script will sart working once you go to ETS :)
+After doing that the script will start working once you go to ETS :)